 - a SELECT clause, which specifies the query type and the categories to be used

 - An IQL function, which analyses connected data

 - a FROM clause, which defines which datasets will be used to create the audience

 - an optional WHERE clause, which applies a filter to the records included

 - an optional ENRICH WITH clause, which includes categories from other datasets

 - an optional LINK WITH clause, which uses glue datasets to link keys

-The following articles describe these clauses in more detail.
+The following articles describe these clauses and functions in more detail.